postwait/node-amqp/README.md

 - `autoDelete`: boolean, default true.
     If set, the exchange is deleted when all queues have finished using it.

+An exchange will emit the `'declared'` event when it is declared.

 ### `exchange.publish(routingKey, message, options)`